-In 2019, the total growth of the Lithuanian insurance market was 7.7%, i.e. 3.1 percentage points slower than in 2018, when the market grew by 10.8%.
-The slower growth was due to a less rapid increase in premiums in the non-life insurance market.
-In 2019, non-life insurance premiums grew by 7.2%, but the growth rate of insurance premiums was 5.0 percentage points less than a year ago.
-Premiums for all major types of non-life insurance grew, with health and property insurance premiums growing the fastest.
-The life insurance market was relatively strong: insurance premiums grew by 8.9% over the period, which is 1.6 percentage points higher than in 2018.
+In 2020, the total growth of the Lithuanian insurance market was 1.0%, i.e. 6.7% slower than in 2019, when the market grew by 7.7%.
+The slower growth was due to a decrease in premiums in the non-life insurance market.
+In 2020, non-life insurance premiums fell by 1.7%, meanwhile, growth of 7.2% was recorded in 2019.
+Premiums for all major non-life insurance fell, however, property insurance premiums grew the fastest.
+The life insurance market was relatively strong: insurance premiums grew by 7.5% over the period, which is 1.4% lower than in 2019.

-According to the Bank of Lithuania, the sales revenue of insurance brokerage companies during 2019 grew by 18.3% and amounted to EUR 57 million.
-In terms of sales revenue, Aon Baltic UADBB is the market leader among insurance brokerage companies, whose revenue accounts for 35% of total insurance brokerage market revenue.
+According to the Bank of Lithuania, the sales revenue of insurance brokerage companies during 2020 grew by 3.1% and amounted to EUR 58 million.
+In terms of sales revenue, Aon Baltic UADBB is the market leader among insurance brokerage companies, whose revenue accounts for 33% of total insurance brokerage market revenue.
 Insurance supervisory authorities in Latvia and Estonia are not disclosing the results of insurance brokerage companies publicly.